Telephone: 01474 814646 Email: Office

 Students are attached to a mainstream tutor group and will register with this tutor group daily during an ‘advisory’ session.
 Lessons start in the school at 8.40am.

 Inclusion into mainstream lessons is encouraged for all students.
-Most students access teaching via mainstream lessons for 75%+ of their weekly timetable.
+Most students access teaching via mainstream lessons.
 Support is provided in lessons by Centre staff where appropriate, normally on a 1:2/3 basis.
 Support may be gradually withdrawn from a student to help encourage independence whenever possible.

 Some students may have a differentiated timetable reflecting his or her needs.
 If necessary, they will spend time in the Centre following individualised programmes of study.

 Where identified additional Literacy and Numeracy sessions may be provided within the Centre.

 A Social Skills /Social speaking programme is also offered.